creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-14-DeformableConvolutionalNetworks.md

 Remarks on table 2:
 * The receptive field sizes of deformable filters are correlated with object sizes, indicating that the deformation is effectively learned from image content.
-* The filter sizes on the background region are between those on medium and large objects, indicating that a relatively large receptive field is necessary for recognizing the background regions.
+* The filter sizes on background regions are between those on medium and large objects, indicating that a relatively large receptive field is necessary for recognizing background regions.

 **Qualitative results**